Install WCKD Forms on your server

 You confirm the install closed cleanly and the dashboard accepts your Primary Owner session.

-/wckd-forms/dashboard/loginand sign in with the Primary Owner email and password. - Confirm
+- Open the dashboard login URL and sign in with the Primary Owner email and password.

-wckd-forms/app/config/app.phpexists and references the intendedwf_configpath. - Embed a test form (see Embed forms), submit once, and open Leads (inbox) to confirm the submission row appears.
+- Embed a test form (see Embed forms), submit once, and open Inbox to confirm the submission row appears.

 - Open Settings → Operations and scan timezone, abuse limits, and webhook controls (see Operations, Notifications, and Webhooks).